 People believe in a Sunday Sabbath because that’s what they’re taught; it’s what the Church has claimed for as long as anyone can remember.
 It’s in her catechisms and liturgies, woven into the fabric of Christianity for nearly two millennia.
 We might presume the early Church fathers had a good reason for teaching this.
 Not so.

-It started way back in the 1st century with the Fiscus Judaicus: anyone acting like a Jew had to pay a hefty annual Roman tax.
+This started way back in the 1st century with the Fiscus Judaicus: anyone acting like a Jew had to pay a hefty annual Roman tax.
 It wasn’t long before the early Church began distancing herself from anything and everything that looked Jewish: the Sabbath and biblical feasts, eating clean, circumcision, it all had to go … or pay the tax.
 Eventually, she rejected her foundation in Torah and invented an entirely new religion.

 Persecution: that’s how the Church lost Sabbath.
 Now, I can’t say I’d have done any better back then, but from the safety of religious liberty, it’s clear we took a wrong turn.
 The good news is that now, after all this time, we get to re-discover Sabbath, and what a treasure it is!